 FDA's Objectives in Reviewing an IDE

-FDA has two primary objectives in reviewing an IDE: (1) to assure safety and appropriate patient protections for device trials and (2) assure that the risks to the subjects are outweighed by the anticipated benefits to the subjects and the importance of the knowledge to be gained (21 CFR 812.30(b)(4)).
+FDA has two primary objectives in reviewing an IDE: (1) to assure safety and appropriate patient protections for device trials and (2) to assure that the risks to the subjects are outweighed by the anticipated benefits to the subjects and the importance of the knowledge to be gained (21 CFR 812.30(b)(4) ).

 An IDE is a regulatory submission that permits clinical investigation of devices to determine safety and effectiveness.

-An FDA-approved Investigational Device Exemption Application (IDE) permits a device that otherwise would be required to comply with a performance standard or to have premarket approval to be shipped lawfully for the purpose of conducting investigations of that device (21 CFR 812.1).
+An FDA-approved IDE permits a device that otherwise would be required to comply with a performance standard or to have premarket approval to be shipped lawfully for the purpose of conducting investigations of that device (21 CFR 812.1 ).

 Guidance on IDEs is provided on the FDA web page .